Name2781/FunnyPlugin/README.md

 ## Usage:

 ### Commands:
+Note: Make sure you have the `@css/generic` permission otherwise you wont be able to use commands. https://docs.cssharp.dev/docs/admin-framework/defining-admins.html

 1. `!wallhack <player name>` gives a player wallhacks.
 2. `!invisible <player name>` makes a player invisible.
 Note: have the invisible person take off their skins that have StatTrak or nametags on them otherwise they won't be hidden.